jihao/AddressBook/README.md

 * __DO NOT__ store any IDE specific files into git repository

+* if there is any fault in this readme, please also fix it or submit an issue

 # Note

 Use pull request to submit changes to `develop` branch.